Advanced options

 Computer Science

 Introduction to the basic principles of software development using a modern high-level language, including using selection, looping, function calls, and recursion, along with simple data structures such as arrays and objects, to solve problems.
 Includes an introduction to software engineering techniques such as interactive debugging, software testing, and methods of software validation.
 Includes a two-hour lab.
-Prerequisite: CS 1309; MATH 1170 or MATH 1470 or higher.
+Prerequisite(s): MATH 1170 or higher.

 Study of advanced abstract information storage structures, including priority queues, binary trees, generalized trees, and graphs.
 Study of algorithm development techniques, including divide and conquer, greedy algorithms, and dynamic programming.
 Includes learning a programming language not used in CS 2321 and CS 2322.
 Prerequisites: CS 2322 and MATH 2210 or consent of the instructor.